d1snin/webhooks-over-tgm/README.md

 ### Webhooks over Telegram (WoT)

+> ⚠ **This project is currently being migrated over the new stack.
+The main branch is completely unstable and which builds are, probably, even not working.**

 WoT aims to provide a simple API for registering webhooks and sending messages to Telegram chats via them using a single secret URL.
 Just like in Discord or Slack.
 You simply `POST` a message to chats: